swaptacular/swpt_accounts/protocol.rst

 min_account_balance : int64
-   Determines the amount that the coordinator wishes to remain available on the sender's account, after the requested amount has been secured.
+   Determines the amount that the coordinator wishes to remain available on the sender's account, after the requested amount has been secured, and after the transfer has been committed.
 Note that this can be a negative number.
 Server implementations are free to fulfill or ignore this wish.
 Normally, this would be ``0``.

 max_commit_delay : int32
    The period (in seconds) during which the prepared transfer can be